Quarto & R Markdown Tutorial

 Callout blocks

-Quarto introduces callout blocks, a convenient way to highlight notes, warnings, tips and important information in a visually distinct box.
-They are written with a fenced ::: div syntax and are not available in standard R Markdown.
+Callout blocks highlight notes, warnings, tips, and important information in a visually distinct box.
+They are written with a fenced ::: div syntax.

 ::: {.callout-note}